Foster Campbell: Congressional campaigns

-Campbell ran unsuccessfully for the United States House of Representatives in 1980, having lost out to future Governor Buddy Roemer, a Bossier Parish native who unseated the one-term incumbent, Buddy Leach of Leesville in Vernon Parish in western Louisiana.
-Other unsuccessful candidates in that race were former State Representative Jimmy Wilson of Vivian, who had lost to Leach by a narrow margin in 1978, State Representative Forrest Dunn of Shreveport, former State Senator Cecil K. Carter Jr. of Shreveport, and Rogers M. "Mickey" Prestridge, the municipal judge in Bossier City.

 In 1988, Campbell narrowly lost the congressional race to a former Roemer aide, Republican Jim McCrery, a native and resident of Shreveport who was reared in Leesville.
 Roemer, however, was not supporting McCrery, but instead the Democrat Stanley R. Tiner, the former editor of the since defunct Shreveport Journal, a native of Webster Parish, and United States Marine veteran of the Vietnam War.
 During that special election campaign, triggered by Roemer's resignation to become governor, Campbell was seriously injured in a single vehicle car crash when he drove the wrong way down an unfinished, unopened section of Interstate 49 near Natchitoches.
 His car dropped more than a foot in a section where concrete was missing from the roadway.
 The accident left him blind in his right eye and with several broken facial bones.
 Campbell missed several days of campaigning and was forced to apologize for being on the closed highway: "I was wrong; that's all you can say.
 I made a mistake, and I'm paying for it."

 In that 1988 race, Campbell was challenged about his support for Governor Edwin Edwards' $1 billion tax hike.
 Campbell said that he voted for less than a third of the tax increases Edwards sought: "I told him to cut the budget, and he didn't."
 Campbell ultimately lost to McCrery by some 1,500 votes, 50.2-49.8 percent.

 In 1990, Campbell made this third and final race for the U.S. House, but he was again defeated by McCrery, who solidified his hold on the district.
 (McCrery retired in January 2009 and was succeeded by the Republican John C. Fleming, a physician and businessman from Minden, who held the seat for eight years.)